Ambitions

 - Provide wayfinding signage or Tactile Walking Directional Indicators in flooring

-- Support outdoor spaces such as fully accessible trails, playgrounds or courtyard spaces
+- Support outdoor spaces such as fully accessible trails or courtyard spaces

 - Accommodate wheelchairs and other assistive devices comfortably such as widening doorways and hallways